 - Aggressive driving is responsible for 56% of all traffic fatalities.

 Why Do People Get So Angry?

-There are many different theories as to why people get so angry when driving that they show their anger to other road users.
-The NHTSA lists several reasons for road rage behavior, including the following:
+There are many theories as to why people get so angry when driving that they show their anger to other road users.
+The National Highway Traffic Safety Administration (NHTSA) lists several reasons for road rage behavior, including the following:

 - Running late for work or an appointment

-- The aggressive response to the genuinely poor driving behavior of others, e.g. tailgating;
+- Reacting aggressively to poor driving from others, e.g. tailgating

 - Disregard for the law.